Prevalence of $\rho$-irregularity and related properties: Preliminaries

+\item[5.]
+Countable union of shy sets is shy; conversely, countable intersection of prevalent sets is prevalent (Fact~3'' from~{\cite{huntsauer}}). \end{enumerate} \begin{remark} Although it is not entirely trivial, it follows from the definition that a Borel set $A$ cannot be at the same time both shy and prevalent.
+To see it, assume by contradiction this to be the case; then we can find two compactly supported probability measures $\mu, \nu$ such that $\mu (v + A) = 0$ and $\nu (v + A^c) = 0$ for all $v \in E$, where $A^c$ denotes the complement of $A$.
+It would then follow from Fact~3 from~{\cite{huntsauer}} that $(\mu \ast \nu) (v + A) = 0 = (\nu \ast \mu) (v + A^c)$ for all $v \in E$, yielding to $(\mu \ast \nu) (A)$ having at the same time both values $0$ and $1$. \end{remark}

-\item Countable union of shy sets is shy; conversely, countable intersection of prevalent sets is prevalent. \end{enumeratenumeric} From now, whenever we say that a statement holds for a.e. $v \in E$, we mean that the set of elements of $E$ for which the statement holds is a prevalent set; property~1. states that this is consistent with the finite dimensional case.
+From now, whenever we say that a statement holds for a.e. $v \in E$, we mean that the set of elements of $E$ for which the statement holds is a prevalent set; property~1. states that this is consistent with the finite dimensional case.

 In the context of a function space $E$, it is natural to consider as probability measure the law induced by an $E$\mbox{-}valued stochastic process.
 Namely, given stochastic process $W$ defined on a probability space $(\Omega, \mathcal{F}, \mathbb{P})$ taking values in a separable Banach space $E$, in order to show that a property $\mathcal{P}$ holds for a.e. $f \in E$, it suffices to show that